Updated: May 2014

 The area presents year-round recreational opportunities with a typical high plateau climate and an average annual temperature of 6°C. Diqing Xianggelila airport offers direct flights from Lhasa and Kunming.
 Flights from other main cities generally transit through Kunming.

-“Together with the opening of Shangri-La Hotels in Chongqing and Lhasa in 2012 and 2013 respectively and the existing property in Chengdu, we are extending our portfolio into the western regions of mainland China,” said Greg Dogan, Shangri-La’s president and chief executive officer.
+“Together with the opening of Shangri-La Hotel, Lhasa in 2014 and the existing property in Chengdu, we are extending our portfolio into the western regions of mainland China,” said Greg Dogan, Shangri-La’s president and chief executive officer.
 “Diqing is famous for its natural scenery and we are especially pleased to enter Shangri-La county with its beautiful name and mythical background for which our company was named.”

 Hong Kong-based Shangri-La Hotels and Resorts currently owns

 and/or manages more than 85 hotels under the Shangri-La brand with a room

 inventory of over 36,000.
 Shangri-La hotels are five-star deluxe properties